Sustainable Packaging Expo

 Recognising that packaging accounts for over 40% of the world’s total plastic use, a massive overhaul in the packaging industry is firmly underway.
 It is clear that those companies which lead the way in this area will be those who benefit the most.

-If you are planning to cement your place at the crest of the sustainable packaging wave, the 2020 PPMA Show is an important packaging expo to put in your calendar.
-The 2020 event takes place from 29th September to 1st October 2020 at the NEC, Birmingham.
-Register now to secure your place.
+If you are planning to cement your place at the crest of the sustainable packaging wave, the 2021 PPMA Show is an important packaging expo to put in your calendar.
+The 2021 event takes place from 28th September to 30th September 2021 at the NEC, Birmingham.